scikit-learn-contrib/scikit-matter/src/skmatter/datasets/descr/who_dataset.rst

 Reference Code
 --------------

-The following script is compiled, where the datasets have been placed in a folder named who_data:
+The following script is compiled, where the datasets have been placed in a folder named ``who_data``:

 .. code-block:: python